jacksund/simmate/docs/full_guides/overview.md

-# The full Simmate guides & API reference
+# Comprehensive Guides & API Reference for Simmate

 ## Before you begin

-To get started, make sure you have either completed our [introductory tutorials](/simmate/getting_started/overview/) or are comfortable with python.
+Before diving in, ensure you've either completed our [introductory tutorials](/simmate/getting_started/overview/) or have a robust understanding of Python.

 ------------------------------------------------------------

-## Organization of guides vs. code
+## Guide and Code Structure

-Though we try to keep the organization of our guides and code as close as possible, they do not exactly follow the same structure.
-We learned over time that code/guide organization needs to be handled separately to help new users begin using Simmate without having mastered all of it components.
+The structure of our guides and code may not always match.
+We've found that separating the two helps newcomers navigate Simmate without having to grasp all its components at once.

-### documentation
+### Documentation

-We try to organize our guides in order of progressing difficulty.
-This also matches the way in which most users will begin to work with Simmate&mdash;namely, beginning with the highest-level features (the website interface) and progressing towards the lowest-level features (the toolkit and python objects).
-The documentation therefore proceeds in the following sequence.
+Our guides are arranged in ascending order of complexity, mirroring the typical user journey with Simmate.
+Users generally start with high-level features (the website interface) and progressively delve into lower-level features (the toolkit and Python objects).
+The documentation mirrors this progression.

 ``` mermaid
 graph LR